Data-Cleaning-And-Mining/Notes/02_CharacterCodeReference.md

  **=CHAR(_Number_)**

  Will insert the proper character using the correct ASCII code provided.
-Useful in combination with =SUBSTITUTE() for removing special characters that cannot otherwise be specified within paranthesis, such as carriage returns and non-breaking spaces.
+Useful in combination with =SUBSTITUTE() for removing special characters that cannot otherwise be specified within parentheses, such as carriage returns and non-breaking spaces.

  A | B | C
  -----|-----|-----